Autodesk InfoWorks WS Pro | Get Prices & Buy InfoWorks Software

 Plan for short- and long-term horizons in a collaborative, multi-user workgroup environment, in the cloud or locally.

-Analyse system operations to prevent outages, make capital planning decisions and implement network improvements.
+Analyze system operations to prevent outages, make capital planning decisions, and implement network improvements.

-Represent distribution networks accurately in record speed, including a wide range of pumps and valves, and simulate past, future and future states.
+Represent distribution networks accurately in record speed, including a wide range of pumps and valves, and simulate past, present, and future states.

 Improve productivity with team editing of water distribution models with smart tracking, locally or in the cloud.

-Conduct rapid analysis using the scalability of cloud, including modelling transient events and pump operations.
+Conduct rapid analysis using the scalability of cloud, including modeling transient events and pump operations.
 Local simulation available.

-Automate connections to third-party applications such as geographic information systems (GIS) and telemetry, shortening model setup time while ensuring highly accurate model results for effective digital twins.
+Automate connections to third-party applications such as geographic information system (GIS) and telemetry, shortening model set up time while ensuring highly-accurate model results for effective digital twins.
 Improve productivity with insights for capital planning and operations.

 —Andrew Tjiptadi, Service Planning Engineer, Hunter Water Corporation